-Remember, outside the Jain temple gate and exactly opposite the entry area from village/shanties there is a check post with a guard to keep watch on illegal movements (NOT ALLOWED) to explore park premise, except the allowed Teenmurti temple entry.
+Remember, outside the Jain temple gate and exactly opposite the entry area from the village/shanties there is a check post with a guard to keep watch on illegal movements (NOT ALLOWED) to explore the park premises, except the allowed Teenmurti temple entry.

 So this route starts at ‘Magathane Depot’ which is adjacent to Western Express Highway (Mumbai Suburban), A little ahead of the Main gates of Borivali National Park (About 5 minutes toward Mumbai).
 I have marked specific locations & guiding points like Bus Depot, The Slum Area, Car Parking Area, Entry Location, and the Temple itself in the MAP photos which I guess will be easier to understand.

 I am sure many still do not know of this route (See More Pictures & Map) and thgis could help (HEY, You can thank me with a Google Review at the end of this post).